Skip to content

 Expressionist paintings

-One of the most notable examples of Expressionism is the pastel drawing on paper on board, made by the Norwegian Edvard Munch in 1893, this painting has reached one of the highest sale prices in history, 120 million dollars (2012).
+One of the most prominent examples of Expressionism is the pastel drawing on paperboard, created by the Norwegian Edvard Munch in 1893, this painting has achieved one of the highest sale prices in history, $120 million (2012).

 • "The Scream"

-Painted in 1893, it is considered a work with enormous emotional charge, for this reason, and because of the era when it was painted, it is considered a precursor of German Expressionism.
+Painted in 1893 , it is considered a work with enormous emotional weight, for this reason and because of the era in which it was painted, it is considered a precursor of German Expressionism.

 Paintings in the store: